19hours/sg-statutes/Acts/Companies Act.md

 (b) is identical to a name of any other foreign company, or any company, limited liability partnership, limited partnership or corporation, or to a registered business name;

 (c) is identical to a name reserved under subsection (15) and section 27(12B) of this Act, section 16 of the Business Names Registration Act 2014, section 19(4) of the Limited Liability Partnerships Act (Cap.
-163A) or section 17(4) of the Limited Partnerships Act (Cap.
-163B); or
+163A), section 17(4) of the Limited Partnerships Act (Cap.
+163B), or section 27(12B) as applied by section 21(8) of the VCC Act; or

+[Act 44 of 2018 wef 14/01/2020]

 (d) is a name, or is a name of a kind that the Minister has directed the Registrar not to accept for registration.